TikTok is heading the current dance trends popular among the members of Gen Z as well as millennials.

-She trains in all the modern ways, taking hip-hop classes, lyrical, ballet, tumbling, jazz, and tap after school sessions at a dance studio besides her home in the suburbs of Atlanta.
+She trains in all the modern ways, taking hip-hop classes, lyrical, ballet, tumbling, jazz, and tap after-school sessions at a dance studio beside her home in the suburbs of Atlanta.
 She is also building an online career, studying viral dances, collaborating with peers, and posting original choreography.

 Recently, a sequence of hers turned into one of the most viral dances online: the Renegade.